Forestry operations at Beechenhurst

 What is happening?

 We will be thinning both conifer and broadleaves, to give the strongest and healthiest trees more space to grow, and to allow more light to the woodland floor.
 We will clearfell two areas of diseased Corsican Pine, which will be replaced with other species to improve the resilience of this part of the forest.
+We will also be removing some Larch which has become infected with Phytophthora ramorum.
 Finally, there will be some coppicing of Sweet Chestnut trees which have been severely damaged by squirrels.
 This means it will be cut back, to allow it to grow back with much better form.

 The timber produced by this operation will go into the construction industry, fencing, wood panel manufacture for furniture and firewood.
 Some crown wood will be left on site as wildlife habitat, known as ‘dead wood.’